aerkalov/booktype-scrolls/scripts/install/README.md

 * Ubuntu 12.04
 * CentOS 6.3
 * Debian 6
+* Mac OS X 10.5/10.6/10.8 [with Homebrew]

 Start it
 --------
 Download the script and execute it.
 It will download and install required packages.
 When it is done it will tell you how to create user account and start Booktype.
-You don’t need to be root to start this install script but you do need sudo permissions in case it must install some system packages.
-You will need to confirm installation of new packages and you will be informed which commands are being executed in the background.
-Without your permission new packages will not be installed on the system.
-Feel free to analyze the script before you start it.

     wget https://raw.github.com/aerkalov/booktype-scrolls/master/scripts/install/booktype_install.py
     python booktype_install.py

+By default it will create _mybooktype_ directory (your user must have permissions to do so) in your current directory.

 Arguments
 ---------